Pirates Ultimate Guide to Coron’s Wreck Dive Sites

 A Japanese Seaplane Tender 118 m long located between Culion & Busuanga Islands, near Manglet Island.
 N 11*59.
 218′, E 119*58.
 417′

 The IJN Akitsushima was a seaplane tender/carrier.
-The ship displaced 4724 tons, had a length of 118 metres and was 15.7 metres wide.
+The ship displaced 4724 tons, had a length of 118 meters, and was 15.7 meters wide.
 The ship was powered by four diesel engines driving twin props, a total of 8000 hp, giving a maximum speed of 19 knots

 The crane used for lifting the seaplane out of the water is intact.
 The crane is lying on the sandy bottom and attracts schools of giant batfish and barracudas.
 One mounting of a 3-barreled AA (anti-aircraft) gun is still present at the front of the flying boat tracks.
 This is a fascinating dive where you can see giant groupers, schools of barracuda hiding under the bow, and yellow fin tuna.